FordPipatkittikul/majorReview-be/src/main/java/README.md

 - `@PathVariable`: Extract values from the URI.
 - `@RequestParam`: Extract query parameters from the request.

+# .properties file

+A .properties file in Java is a simple text file used to store key-value pairs, where both the key and value are strings.
+These files are commonly used for:

+Configuration: Storing application settings like database URLs, usernames, passwords, etc.

+    Some important syntax

+    spring.datasource.url=your database URL
+    spring.datasource.username=Database Username
+    spring.datasource.password=Database Pass
+    spring.datasource.driver-class-name=org.postgresql.Driver
+    spring.security.user.name=spring security username
+    spring.security.user.password=spring security pass

+    # Comment: if you don't have a database create it but if you have it update it.
+    spring.jpa.hilbernate.ddl-auto=update

+    # Comment: showing sql syntax
+    spring.jpa.show-sql=true

 # Spring JDBC

 # Spring data JPA

+    public interface ReviewRepository extends JpaRepository<Review, Long> {
+        List<Review> findByMajorName(String majorName);
+    }

+    In JpaRepository interface, they ask for two things which class type are you working with and the what is a type of primary key.

+    basic CRUD operations

+    **Save an Entity: <S extends T> S save(S entity);**

+    E.X.: userRepository.save(newUser);

+    **Find an Entity by ID: Optional<T> findById(ID id);**

+    E.X.: Optional<User> user = userRepository.findById(userId);

+    **Find All Entities List<T> findAll();**

+    E.X.: List<Review> review = reviewRepository.findAll();

+**Custom Query Methods**

+1. Derived Query Methods

+        public interface ReviewRepository extends JpaRepository<Review, Long> {
+            List<Review> findByMajorName(String majorName);
+        }

+3. Custom JPQL/Native Queries

+       @Query("SELECT u FROM User u WHERE u.lastName = ?1")
+       List<User> findUsersByLastName(String lastName);

+       @Query(value = "SELECT * FROM users WHERE last_name = ?1", nativeQuery = true)
+       List<User> findUsersByLastNameNative(String lastName);

 # Spring Security